marcelblijleven/goodwe/README.md

 # GoodWe
 Get inverter data from a Goodwe solar inverter.

-It has been reported to work on GoodWe ET, EH, ES, EM, DT, D-NS and XS families of inverters.
+It has been reported to work on GoodWe ET, EH, ES, EM, DT, D-NS, XS and BP families of inverters.
 It may work on other inverters as well, as long as they listen on UDP port 8899 and respond to one of supported communication protocols.

 ## Usage